Ministry of Women Affairs, Community, Small and Medium Enterprises Development (Zimbabwe)

 The Ministry of Women Affairs, Community, Small and Medium Enterprises Development is a government ministry, responsible for gender and community issues in Zimbabwe.
-The most recent minister was Olivia Muchena since February 13, 2009 and the deputy minister was Evelyn Masaiti.
+The current minister is Monica Mutsvangwa and the Deputy is Jennifer Mhlanga.

 It was established in 2005 and was headed by Opa Muchinguri from its inception until January 3, 2009, when she was dismissed from office.
-Sithembiso Nyoni gained the portfolio of the office until Muchena was sworn into office.
+Sithembiso Nyoni gained the portfolio of the office for a time.